AlberLC/complete-qt-app/README.md

 # Qt app example
-A desktop cross-platform GUI application example.
+A desktop cross-platform GUI application.

 ## Built with